tjarkvandemerwe/tidyprompt/README.md

 #>
 #> Make sure your final answer follows the logical conclusion of your thought process.
 #> --- Receiving response from LLM provider: ---
-#> Here are the steps I would take:
+#> >> step 1: Identify the mathematical operation requested in the prompt, which is addition.
+#> The prompt asks for the sum of 2 and 2.
 #>
-#> >> step 1: Identify that the problem is a basic arithmetic question involving addition.
+#> >> step 2: Recall the basic arithmetic fact that 2 + 2 equals a specific number.
-#> The problem statement "What is 2 + 2?" indicates that I need to add two numbers together.
+#> This is a fundamental math concept that can be recalled from memory or learned through experience.
 #>
-#> >> step 2: Recall the concept of basic addition facts from memory or prior knowledge.
-#> I know that adding two identical numbers (in this case, 2) together should result in a specific answer that I can recall.
+#> >> step 3: Apply this knowledge to determine that the sum of 2 and 2 is indeed 4.
+#> The numerical value of 4 is derived directly from knowing that 2 added to itself results in a total count of four items, quantities, or values.
 #>
-#> >> step 3: Apply the addition fact to arrive at the solution.
-#> I remember that the sum of 1+1 is 2, and since we're doubling one of the numbers from that equation, the answer will also double.
-Therefore, 2 + 2 should equal 4.
-#>
 #> FINISH4
 #> --- Sending request to LLM provider (llama3.1:8b): ---
 #> Error, could not parse your final answer.
 #> Please type: 'FINISH[<put here your final answer to the original prompt>]'
 #> --- Receiving response from LLM provider: ---
-#> Here is the corrected response:
-#>
-#> >> step 1: Identify that the problem is a basic arithmetic question involving addition.
-#> The problem statement "What is 2 + 2?" indicates that I need to add two numbers together.
-#>
-#> >> step 2: Recall the concept of basic addition facts from memory or prior knowledge.
-#> I know that adding two identical numbers (in this case, 2) together should result in a specific answer that I can recall.
-#>
-#> >> step 3: Apply the addition fact to arrive at the solution.
-#> I remember that the sum of 1+1 is 2, and since we're doubling one of the numbers from that equation, the answer will also double.
-Therefore, 2 + 2 should equal 4.
-#>
 #> FINISH[4]
 #> [1] 4
 ```